EPI-Studios/Moud-Documentation/api/templates/docs/3_Features/1_Player_Animation.md

 ## First-Person & Visibility Controls

-`setFirstPersonConfig` lets you customise what the player sees in first-person—useful for cinematic cameras or VR-like modes.
+`setFirstPersonConfig` lets you customise what the player sees in first-person, useful for cinematic cameras.

 ```ts
 player.animation.setFirstPersonConfig({